Adaptive Federated Minimax Optimization with Lower Complexities: Introduction

-The above proposed methods mainly focused on solving the minimax optimization problems at a single client.
+The above proposed methods mainly focus on solving the minimax optimization problems at a single client.
 Recently, big data applications often rely on multiple sources or clients for data collection.
 Clearly, transferring all local data to a single server is undesirable, and the data privacy is not be protected.
 Thus, recently some distributed optimization methods~\cite{tsaknakis2020decentralized,xian2021faster,deng2021local,tarzanagh2022fednest,sharma2022federated} have been developed to solve the distributed NC-SC minimax problem \eqref{eq:1} with $K>1$.
 For example, \cite{tsaknakis2020decentralized,xian2021faster} proposed some effective decentralized methods to solve the distributed minimax optimization over decentralized networks.
 In parallel, \cite{deng2021local} studied the federated learning methods for distributed minimax optimization over centralized networks with a server, and proposed an effective local-SGDA method.
 Subsequently, \cite{tarzanagh2022fednest,sharma2022federated} proposed some accelerated local-SGDA methods.
-More recently, \cite{xie2023cdma} proposed an efficient momentum-based federated algorithm for NC-PL minimax optimization. \cite{huang2023near} proposed a near-optimal momentum-based decentralized algorithm for NC-PL minimax optimization over a decentralized network.
+More recently, \cite{yang2022sagda} presented a class of new stochastic sampling averaging gradient descent ascent algorithms (i.e, SAGDA) for nonconvex-PL minimax optimization and obtain a lower communication complexity. \cite{xie2023cdma} proposed an efficient momentum-based federated algorithm for NC-PL minimax optimization.
+Meanwhile, \cite{huang2023near} proposed a near-optimal momentum-based decentralized algorithm for NC-PL minimax optimization over a decentralized network.

 Federated Learning (FL)~\cite{mcmahan2017communication} is an effective distributed and privacy-preserving learning paradigm in machine learning.
-In FL, the edge clients do not send their data to the server to improve the privacy afforded to the clients.
-Meanwhile, FL applies the local-SGD technique to reduce the cost of communication.
-Thus, in the paper, we focus on the federated learning algorithms for minimax optimization.
-From Table \ref{tab:1}, the existing FL methods for the NC-SC and NC-PL minimax problem \eqref{eq:1} still suffer very high gradient (i.e., stochastic first-order oracle, SFO) and communication complexities in searching for an $\epsilon$-stationary point of the minimax problem \eqref{eq:1} (i.e., $\mathbb{E}\|\nabla F(x)\|\leq \epsilon$).
-From \cite{arjevani2019lower}, the optimal gradient complexity is $O(\epsilon^{-3})$ in finding an $\epsilon$-stationary point of nonconvex smooth problem $\min_{x\in \mathbb{R}^d}f(x)$.
+In the paper, thus, we focus on the federated learning algorithms for minimax optimization.
+From Table \ref{tab:1}, the existing FL methods for the NC-SC and NC-PL minimax problem \eqref{eq:1} still suffer high gradient (i.e., stochastic first-order oracle, SFO) or communication complexities in searching for an $\epsilon$-stationary point of the minimax problem \eqref{eq:1} (i.e., $\mathbb{E}\|\nabla F(x)\|\leq \epsilon$).
 Thus there exists an open question: